openmobilityfoundation/mobility-data-specification/README.md

 An open source approach to data specifications benefits cities and companies by creating a space for collaborative development, reducing costs, and nurturing a healthy, competitive ecosystem for mobility services and software tools.
 The open model promotes a competitive ecosystem for software tools built by dozens of software companies providing their services to cities, agencies, and providers.

 - See our **[list of third party software companies using MDS](https://www.openmobilityfoundation.org/mds-users/#software-companies-using-mds)** and an article about the [benefits of an open approach](https://www.openmobilityfoundation.org/why-open-behind-omfs-unique-open-source-model/).
+For a table list with unique IDs, see the MDS [provider list](/providers.csv) which includes both service operators and data solution providers.

+To add yourself to the provider list (as a data solution providers), please let us know [via our website](https://www.openmobilityfoundation.org/get-in-touch/) or open an [Issue](https://github.com/openmobilityfoundation/mobility-data-specification/issues) or [Pull Request](https://github.com/openmobilityfoundation/mobility-data-specification/pulls).
+Find out how in our [Adding an Provider ID](https://github.com/openmobilityfoundation/mobility-data-specification/wiki/Adding-an-MDS-Provider-ID) help document.

 Please [let us know](https://www.openmobilityfoundation.org/get-in-touch/) if you are using MDS in your company so we can add you to the list.